 An automatic pool chlorinator is a device that automatically mixes chlorine into the water in response to various sensors.
 These sensors can indicate the necessary amount of chlorine for healthy swimming.
 Once these sensors are activated, the device can add the precise amount of chlorine needed to balance pool chemistry.

 This is a much more comfortable method than maintaining your pool and dealing with constant manual additions.
-Automatic chlorinators are especially beneficial to those in areas where chemical usage is heavily regulated or even outlawed and pose a threat to the environment.
+Automatic chlorinators are especially beneficial to those in areas where chemical usage is heavily regulated or even outlawed and poses a threat to the environment.

 What Type of Chlorine Does an Automatic Pool Chlorinator Use?

 Pool chlorines come in 5 various forms: tablet, granules, powder, liquid, and gas.
 Automatic Chlorinators mostly use chlorine tablets or sticks.
-However, while chlorinators are made for chlorine, chemical feeders, on the other hand, usually work with both chlorine or bromine.
+However, while chlorinators are made for chlorine, chemical feeders, on the other hand, usually work with both chlorine and bromine.

 Keep in mind that automated chlorinators and automatic chemical feeders can operate with various different-sized tablets or sticks, depending on the instructions provided.